 Three times per year, all the men of Israel were required to come up to the Temple in Jerusalem and assemble before the Lord (Aliyat Ha’regel).
 The Hebrew for assembly is Kahal, and in Greek is Ecclesia; the same word translated into English as “church.”
 These assemblies took place on the Passover (Pesach), Pentecost (Shavuot), and the Feast of Tabernacles (Sukkot).
 It is interesting to see how the Lord assembled His people to witness the first two significant events—the crucifixion of Christ on the Passover, and the outpouring of the Holy Spirit on the day of Pentecost.
 And He will gather His people yet again from the ends of the earth to witness and join in with the marriage supper of the Lamb.[vi]

-The Feast of the Passover was ordained by God during the exodus from Egypt before the giving of the Law on Mount Sinai.
+God ordained the Feast of the Passover during the exodus from Egypt before the giving of the Law on Mount Sinai.
 The Passover, along with three other holy convocations (Pentecost, the Day of Atonement and the Feast of Tabernacles) is specifically referenced in scripture as eternal.
-Therefore, God’s convocations are neither established nor can they be annulled by the Old Covenant.
+Therefore, God’s convocations are neither established, nor can they be annulled by the Old Covenant.
 In other words, they are transcendent.
 Just as God’s moral law is eternally one with Him, so is His law of atonement, for it says, “The Lamb slain from the foundation of the world” (Revelation 13:8).
-Therefore, we understand that Yeshua was crucified before Adam was created before Abraham was born and before the nation of Israel came into existence.
+Therefore, we understand that Yeshua was crucified before Adam was created before Abraham was born, and before the nation of Israel came into existence.

 All the festivals and high holy days, including the Sabbath, were given to the nation of Israel as a gift as part of the Mosaic Covenant.
 Paul asks us, “What advantage then has the Jew, or what is the profit of circumcision?
 Much in every way!
 Chiefly because to them were committed the oracles of God” (Romans 3:1-2); “For salvation is of the Jews” (John 4:22).
 Yes, the Jewish people are still to keep God’s commandments, including His written word and His ordinances (His feasts and high holy days).
 Therefore, it remains Israel’s calling to teach the nations how to walk in God’s laws, as it says, “Many people shall come and say, “Come, and let us go up to the mountain of the Lord, To the house of the God of Jacob; He will teach us His ways, And we shall walk in His paths.”
 For out of Zion shall go forth the law, And the word of the Lord from Jerusalem” (Isaiah 2:3).
 This verse provides God’s instruction to the Gentiles.